Teachable-AI-Lab/teachable-ai-lab/_posts/2022-10-28-Lab-Manual.md

 ## Essential Policies

 The lab, and the university, is an environment that must be free of harassment and discrimination.
-All lab members are expected to abide by the Drexel University's policies on discrimination and harassment, which you can (and must) read about [here](https://drexel.edu/oed/reporting/OED-1/).
-Essential policies of Drexel University can be accessed [here](https://drexel.edu/oed/policies/overview/).
+All lab members are expected to abide by the Georgia Institute of Technology's policies on discrimination and harassment, which you can (and must) read about [here](https://www.policylibrary.gatech.edu/employment/equal-opportunity-nondiscrimination-and-anti-harassment-policy?_ga=2.68677593.938462633.1673031499-1481929404.1673031499).
+Essential policies of Georgia Tech can be accessed [here](https://www.policylibrary.gatech.edu).

 The lab is committed to ensuring a safe, friendly, and accepting environment for everybody.
 We will not tolerate any verbal or physical harassment or discrimination on the basis of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We will not tolerate intimidation, stalking, following, unwanted photography or video recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 Finally, it should go without saying that lewd language and behavior have no place in the lab, including any lab outings.